june2/study/GraphQL_vs_REST.md

 # GaphQL VS REST

-- REST API is usually described as a list of endpoints
+- REST API is usually described as a list of endpoints.

 ```
 GET /posts/:id